CityOfDetroit/iet/src/posts/how-we-built-ddot-info.md

 ## Our underlying data

 We were able to take advantage of previous work to get started quickly - in _2010?_, _LocalData/CfA?_ built the "Text My Bus" tool, which meant we could utilize the same *OneBusAway* REST API for real-time data.
-We also get regular GTFS updates from DDOT, which we then post to the city's open data portal [here](https://data.detroitmi.gov/Transportation/DDOT-GTFS-file/y62d-bvsz).
+We also get regular [GTFS (General Transit Feed Specification)](https://developers.google.com/transit/gtfs/) updates from DDOT, which we then post to the city's open data portal [here](https://data.detroitmi.gov/Transportation/DDOT-GTFS-file/y62d-bvsz).

 We wanted to create nicely formatted schedules that mimicked the printed schedules as closely as possible.
 In order to do that, we needed to do some semi-manual editing of the GTFS data, including populate the `timepoint` field in `stop_times.txt` - this field "specifies which stop_times the operator will attempt to strictly adhere to (timepoint=1), and that other stop times are estimates (timepoint=0)" (via the [GTFS best practices](http://gtfs.org/best-practices/#stop_times_3)

 We spent a couple hours recording the `stop_id` for each timepoint in each direction for each route.
-After loading the GTFS data into a PostgreSQL database using this handy [GTFS SQL importer](https://github.com/fitnr/gtfs-sql-importer), we used Python to loop through each route and direction and set the `timepoint` field.
+After loading the GTFS data into a [PostgreSQL](https://www.postgresql.org) database using this handy [GTFS SQL importer](https://github.com/fitnr/gtfs-sql-importer), we used Python to loop through each route and direction and set the `timepoint` field.
 The next step was to use Python to create the schedule table structure as JSON, which our application could consume.

 This was a brute-force method to get the application working quickly, but it has a few drawbacks:
-- We have to run a few Python scripts every time our GTFS changes - thankfully, this is limited to a few times per year
+- We have to run a few Python scripts every time our GTFS data changes - thankfully, this is limited to a few times per year
-- We package a few large JSON data structures into our bundle, which increases load time before the app runs
+- We package a few large [JSON](https://www.json.org/) data structures into our bundle, which increases load time before the app runs

 We're currently exploring a couple avenues for replacing this pattern.
-We're pretty excited about GraphQL and particularly Postgraphile, which is a project that turns a Postgres database schema into an instant GraphQL backend.
+We're pretty excited about [GraphQL](https://graphql.org/) and [Postgraphile](https://www.graphile.org/postgraphile/), a tool that turns a Postgres database schema into an instant GraphQL backend.
 Since we get the schema "for free" through `gtfs-sql-importer`, we can go from GTFS to GraphQL in a matter of minutes.
-However, we also need to be mindful of a major technology overhaul happening at DDOT which should improve AVL coverage to 100% and give us a GTFS-RT feed, so we want to stay fairly flexible.
+We want to stay fairly flexible, though: a major technology overhaul is happening at DDOT to equip *all* buses with real-time data.
+Additionally, we'll be consuming a [GTFS-RT]() feed, which will require some updates to our app.

 ## Iteration one / first commits

 Our GTFS-to-json Python scripts were already producing the data - we just needed to display it on a per-route basis.
 We picked the popular front-end [React](https://reactjs.org/) library, specifically the Create React App boilerplate, to start building.
-React was a good choice for us because we could clearly map our UI components, like a schedule time table to start, to our application's state; this declarative style would scale well as we tested how to present various slices of transit data in different ways.
+We chose React because it encourages packaging actions (as Javascript) and UI components (as HTML and CSS) together; for instance, a component which would display the next buses at a stop can contain the logic to fetch and process the realtime data along with the HTML and CSS we need to display that data.
+This makes iterating very rapid; since components of the app are encapsulated, it's easy to add, remove, or change component's behaviors and presentation.

 Rolling back to this [commit](https://github.com/CityOfDetroit/route-explorer/commit/461f942e8817359205926c265c116c1d4cc70845) shows the very start of our app - you can search for a route, click a link, and see a poorly-formatted schedule table.
 Additionally, we're using [react-router]() to push information into the URL, which is important for bookmarking.